 Where students are, for valid reasons, unable to undertake or complete the sandwich element of the programme of study, a full-time qualification will be awarded.
 The words 'having followed an approved sandwich programme' will not appear on the degree certificate.

-Where programme specifications permit, students who undertake successfully the sandwich element of their programme of study may be awarded the Diploma in Industrial Studies or the Diploma in Employability Studies.
+Where programme specifications permit, students who undertake successfully the sandwich element of their programme of study may be awarded the Diploma in Industrial Studies, the Diploma in Employability Studies or the Advanced Diploma Professional Practice.

 C11 Accreditation of placement